-Until further notice all PTC kitchens will be closed and all meals and snacks will be eaten in the classroom or area where groups are regularly situated to avoid congregating in large groups.
+Until further notice all meals and snacks will continue to be eaten in the classroom or area where groups are regularly situated to avoid congregating in large groups.
 PTC participants will be required to bring in all snacks and meals from home.
 When possible, meals and snacks shall not be heat ups.
 PTC staff will also bring in all snacks and meals from home, external food deliveries will not be allowed for the foreseeable future.
 All mealtimes will be staggered to avoid congestion in communal areas.
 When staff are handling food, gloves must be warn and there should not be contact with food surfaces.
 The use of disposables such as plates, cups and utensils are deemed a best practice.
 Meal areas should be cleaned after use.